hossam141/ci-jenkins-vprofile_project/Story.md

 	- Generte some reports in XML Format.

 8- Conduct another type of test called Code Analysis using SonarQube and CheckStyle.
-	- To checj if the code has any vulnarbilties.
+	- To check if the code has any vulnarbilties.
 	- Check any bugs ?
 	- Following the best practices ?
 	- And many other parameters to analyse your code.